whisthq/technical-interviews/hashtable/README.md

 In this milestone you will modify your code from milestone 1 so that the hashtable is dynamically resized as it fills up.
 The hash table should be made larger as more elements are inserted.
 You do not need to decrease the size of the hashtable if elements are removed.
 You are allowed to use external resources to figure out a good policy for when to resize.
 Please provide links to any resources you use.
 The resizing should be automatic, the user should not need to call a function to resize the hashtable.
 Your solution for this milestone does not need to be optimal, a naive solution will suffice.

 ### Milestone 3
 In this milestone you will improve on your design from milestone 2.
 A naive solution from milestone 2 likely has a lot of extra data movement.
-Please sketch an improved design in a new markdown file, making sure to include your reasoning and any trade offs you have to make.
+Please sketch an improved design in the new markdown file, making sure to include your reasoning and any trade offs you have to make.
 We would like to see your thinking clearly communicated, but if you have time you are also welcome to implement your design.
 As a hint, think about the keys of your table.